 - Justified for the Martians in A Miracle of Science; being a sort of post-Singularity Cyber Punk quasi-Hive Mind (it's complicated), decisions are taken by instantaneous majority-consensus polling of every Martian through their implanted wireless transceivers.
 They do have a president, but the post is largely ceremonial.

 - In The Fairly OddParents, when the government building is invaded, its completely empty.
 The only civil servant seems to be Jorgen.
 However, since fairies are effectively omnipotent and immortal, he is portrayed less as a dictator and more like a volunteer.
 In season six, it's revealed that there is a Fairy Council that handles a lot of things, like declaring that no more fairies are to be born.
 The "Wishology" trilogy shows us that they are still active.

-- In W.I.T.C.H., the entire planet of Meridian seem to be run by a single monarch, assisted by a couple of advisors.
+- In the animated version of W.I.T.C.H., the entire planet of Meridian seem to be run by a single monarch, assisted by a couple of advisors.
 In a particularly egregious scene in the second series, Elyon was asked to negotiate a boundary dispute between two groups of farmers.
 You'd think there'd be some sort of regional governor to see to such matters.